Call for Applications: 2024 Graduate Degrees in Film/Cinema & Media Studies at York University

 - MFA in Film Production or Screenwriting

 Canada’s most respected graduate MFA in Film Production and Screenwriting leads students to confront the challenges posed by the fast-changing worlds of digital cinema and transmedia platforms.
-The MA in Cinema & Media Studies emphasizes the critical study of a broad range of film and media in a small cohort of highly motivated students.
-Each student creates an individually tailored program from our dynamic range of courses, and from our diverse workshops, partnerships, internships, and research labs.
-Together students engage evolving theories and practices of global and local cinema and media, including new directions in post-colonial, feminist, queer, Indigenous, and experimental expression, and media forms like film, television, games, and XR (expanded reality, including augmented and virtual reality).
+The MA and PhD in Cinema & Media Studies emphasize the critical study of a broad range of film and media in twenty-first century contexts.
+Each student creates an individually tailored program from our dynamic range of courses, workshops, partnerships, internships, and research labs.
+Together, students engage evolving theories and practices of global and local cinema and media, including new directions in post-colonial, feminist, queer, Indigenous, and experimental expression, and media forms like film, television, games, and XR (expanded reality, including augmented and virtual reality).
 Expertly guided by chosen faculty, the MFA program culminates in the creation of an original Thesis project, while the MA program has a Major Research Paper as its capstone with options for Research-Creation and Field Placement Major Research projects.

-In the MA & PhD programs, we welcome applicants with educational backgrounds in Cinema/Film Studies, Media Studies, Communications, Cultural Studies, Digital Media, Art History, English, Women’s Studies, Queer and Sexuality Studies, History, Comparative Literature, Philosophy, Education, Urban Studies, and other disciplines that nurture research in sound and moving image media.
+The MA & PhD programs welcome applicants with educational backgrounds in Cinema/Film Studies, Media Studies, Communications, Cultural Studies, Digital Media, Art History, English, Women’s Studies, Queer and Sexuality Studies, History, Comparative Literature, Philosophy, Education, Urban Studies, and other disciplines that nurture research in sound and moving image media.
 The MFA film production and screenwriting program is catered mainly towards mid-career filmmakers or writers with a track record in making and producing media.

-- Students interested in the MFA program are encouraged to contact Prof. Manfred Becker, MFA Graduate Program Director, email@example.com.
+- Applicants interested in the MFA program are encouraged to contact Prof. Manfred Becker, MFA Graduate Program Director, email@example.com.

-- For questions related to the application process please contact Kuowei Lee, Graduate Program Assistant, firstname.lastname@example.org.
+- For questions related to the application process please contact Aishah Rashid, Graduate Program Assistant, firstname.lastname@example.org.

 Graduate Program in Film, Department of Cinema and Media Arts